 Here are some stress management techniques that can help one cope with workplace stress and help maintain good physical and mental health.

-Generally, you might feel better when the work pressure or stress is at a low level.
-To keep it that way, all you have to do is to concentrate on one thing at a time - whether it is your workplace or school or personal life.
+When the work pressure or stress is at a low level it increases efficiency.
+To keep it that way, one has to concentrate on one thing at a time - whether it is workplace activity or school or personal life.
 This habit will get the work done in time and also ensure a high quality of work.

-Instead of consuming much time at doing the things several times, sort it out, and replace it with respect to the level of accuracy it deserves.
-Take some time to think about what needs to be done initially, and plan the task accordingly.
-However, if you still need to multitask, you can do something like dividing them into simple chunks and set different times in the day to focus on them.
+Instead of repeating tasks and consuming a lot of time doing them, sort them out, prioritise them and plan accordingly.
+However, if you still need to multitask, you can do something like dividing them into simple chunks and set different times in the day to focus on various activities.